How is Stone Coated Cookware Made?

 To avoid scratching the non-stick surface, it is recommended to use non-metal utensils.
 For the best care of your stone-coated pans, always use wooden, bamboo, or silicone utensils.
 Never cut food in the pan as this could damage the non-stick surface and void your warranty.

 The manufacturer recommends not putting the pans in the dishwasher.
-You also should avoid excess use of detergents as they will ruin a thin layer of seasoning.
+You also should avoid excessive use of detergents as they will ruin a thin layer of seasoning.

-Before first use, clean the pan with hot soapy water and a non-abrasive sponge, then allow it to dry thoroughly.
-Use a paper towel to spread some hot coconut, grape seed, or avocado oil on the coating.
-The small amount of oil absorbs into the stone coating, to give it the necessary protection and improve the non-stick properties.
-After wiping of excess oil and your pan is ready to use.
+Before the first use, clean the pan with hot soapy water and a non-abrasive sponge, then allow it to dry thoroughly.
+Use a paper towel to spread some hot coconut, grapeseed, or avocado oil to coat the inside of the pan.
+The small amount of oil absorbs into the stone coating, giving it the necessary protection and improving the non-stick properties.
+After wiping off excess oil, your pan is ready to use.
 Occasional seasoning every 6 months will help to maintain the non-stick surface.

 Disclaimer: All content on this blog is created for informational purposes only.
 You shouldn’t use it as a substitute for professional advice, diagnosis, or treatment.